Catherine Ball

 Catherine Ball is a businesswoman, scientific futurist, and environmental scientist, noted for her work in the field of drone technology for environmental conservation.
-She is an associate professor at Australian National University in the College of Engineering, Computing and Cybernetics where she contributes to research and education in emerging technologies and their applications.
+She is an honorary associate professor at Australian National University in the College of Systems and Society, where she contributes to research and education in emerging technologies and their applications.
 Ball works on a range of projects from the making of documentaries, to conferences, and to advising on novel approaches across environmental and humanitarian projects.

-Ball's expertise ranges across several areas including environmental monitoring, technology and more specifically the integration of drones into scientific research.
-Along with her team she operated a drone off the west coast of Australia and used it to track turtle habitats.
+Ball's expertise ranges across several areas including environmental monitoring, technology and more specifically the integration of emerging technologies into scientific research and science communication.

 Early life and education

 Ball's interest in science grew from her father, who worked on an oil rig in the North Sea and had engineering-related hobbies, and her exposure to Star Wars and wildlife documentaries on the BBC.
 She studied at Newcastle University where she achieved a BSc Honours in Environmental Protection and PhD in Spatial Ecology and Descriptive and Predictive Statistics.